vcfvct/aws-exam/README.md

 * cw alarm are sent to SNS or ASG.
 Alarm will only sent when state changes.
   * `mon-disable-alarm-actions` to disable all actions for the specific alarms.
   * `mon-set-alarm-state` command to temporarily changes the alarm state of the specified alarm, `ALARM, OK or INSUFFICIENT_DATA`.
+* A CloudWatch Events rule can be used to set up automatic email notifications for Medium to High Severity findings to the email address of your choice.
+You simply create an Amazon SNS topic and then associate it with an Amazon CloudWatch events rule.

 ## DR
 * large RTO/RPO to small:
   * backup&restore, backup data to S3/Glacier, and restore when DR.
+    * glacier cannot be set up as destination, must go thru S3 first then lifecycle policy can transition from s3 to glacier
   * Pilot Light(RDS/AD replicated and elastic IP/ENI Or R53+ELB),
   * Warm Standby, run a mini version live all the time.
 When DR, scale up/out
   * Multi-Site.
 Active-active, both running at the same time.
 Still write to the main DB.
 Failover to backup db when DR.